hpedADAITS/MIDItoino/README.md

 # **MIDItoArduino**

-A Python program that converts MIDI files into an Arduino-readable syntax, enabling users to play custom monophonic melodies on the built-in buzzer using a combination of the Open Smart Rich Shield and Arduino UNO boards.
+A short Python program that converts MIDI files into an Arduino-readable syntax, enabling users to play custom monophonic melodies on the built-in buzzer using a combination of the Open Smart Rich Shield and Arduino UNO boards.

 ## **Description**